Chery Wujie Pro

-The Chery Wujie Pro (奇瑞 无界Pro) is an all-electric car that is manufactured by the NEV division of Chinese manufacturer Chery.
+The Chery Wujie Pro (奇瑞 无界 Pro) is a battery electric city car that is manufactured by the NEV division of Chinese manufacturer Chery.
 The car is released under the iCar Ecosystem product series.

 Overview

 The Chery Wujie Pro is powered by a rear mounted permanent magnet synchronous electric motor putting out 55 kW and 150 Nm and a driving range of 301 km for the base model.
 The top speed of the Wujie Pro is 120 km/h.
-A second trim level with a maximum output of 70 kW and maximum torque of 120 Nm with the top speed of 125 km/hr and driving range of 408 km is also available.
+A second trim level with a maximum output of 70 kW and maximum torque of 120 Nm with the top speed of 125 km/h and driving range of 408 km is also available.
 At the time of the launch, the price of the Chery Wujie Pro was from 79,990 yuan to 101,900 yuan (from $11,842 to $15,086), including subsidies for new energy vehicles in China.
 DC fast charging for the Chery Wujie Pro refills the battery from 30% to 80% state of charge within 30 minutes.

 The interior of the Wujie Pro features a 12.9-inch landscape screen and a 7.0-inch digital instrument panel.
-The Chery Wujie Pro is powered by a 3rd-gen Qualcomm 6155 chip built for automobiles, which enables a 540-degree panoramic view of the surrounding, meaning that a 360-degree picture and 180-degree of the front could be combined.
+The Chery Wujie Pro is powered by a 3rd-generation Qualcomm 6155 chip built for automobiles, which enables a 540-degree panoramic view of the surrounding, meaning that a 360-degree picture and 180-degree of the front could be combined.